Dr. Mark Currie

 PhD, MAIS, MTeach, BA

-Mark's research looks at sociohistorical geographies, collective memory, and enacting antiracisms.
-He holds a Master of Arts in Island Studies for investigating postcolonial education and cultural identity on the island of Dominica.
-He also has a Master of Teaching after examining in-class student motivation in a secondary school in Cape Town, South Africa.
+Mark achieved his PhD in Education from the University of Ottawa and recently completed a SSHRC-funded postdoctoral fellowship at Carleton University, with his research for both looking at collective memory, social geographies, and enacting antiracisms.
+He is now an Adjunct Professor in the School of Canadian Studies at Carleton University.
+He holds a Master of Arts in Island Studies for investigating postcolonial education and cultural identity on the island of Dominica, and a Master of Teaching after examining in-class student motivation in a secondary school in Cape Town, South Africa.